Vagabond Ski Club - Information for Prospective Members

 Club membership does not mean cheap skiing, but the non-profit club structure provides an economic way to access accommodation of Vagabond's standard.

 Many people, particularly families, value the club lodge experience over apartments due to the opportunity to bring a group and to meet others.
 Membership provides preferential access to this accommodation, as well as getting to know and ski with a community of members.
-The bonus is a peaceful "holiday house" to enjoy alpine walks or cycling in summer.
+The bonus is a peaceful "holiday house" to enjoy alpine walks, cycling or just relaxing in summer.

-The Policy is reviewed by the Committee annually.
+The Policy is reviewed annually by the Committee.

 - joining fee of $200 for new member